Coretech-Innovations/EEBus-Hub/examples/Api/MPC/MPC2/README.md

 ## Description

 User Story: Simple script that infinitely queries MPC measurements retrieved by the simulated CEM.
-Provided in the script useful structs that helps interpret the retrieved data.
+Provided in the script useful structs that help interpret the retrieved data.

 ## How to run